ixd-physical-computing/IxD-PhysicalComputing-22/Week-1/Home-made-switch.md

 ### COMPONENTS:

-You can find wires of various colors, resistors, and LEDs in the VFL supply closet and in our 3rd Floor Studio (Ask Rodel if you need anything specific).
-Additionally, you can get 9V battery connectors, more LEDs, electrical tape, and lots of other stuff locally at MicroCenter or online at [Sparkfun]() or [Adafruit]().
+We will distribute more components on Thursday.
+For now, you can find wires of various colors, resistors, and LEDs in the VFL supply closet and in our 3rd Floor Studio (Ask Rodel if you need anything specific).
+Additionally, you can get 9V battery connectors, more LEDs, electrical tape, and lots of other stuff locally at MicroCenter or online at [Sparkfun](https://www.sparkfun.com/?gclid=EAIaIQobChMIo82r5bSUgQMVw4poCR256ATwEAAYASAAEgKbJPD_BwE) or [Adafruit](https://www.adafruit.com/).
 If you're ordering parts online, remember to make time for shipping.

 ### HELPFUL TIPS: